-- (1) Whenever a motion is stipulated, it must (A) include the word "stipulated" in the title of the motion and (B) include a statement of consent in the body of the motion. - (2) Parties to a stipulated motion must (A) agree to the relief sought before the motion is filed and (B) affirmatively evidence their consent to the motion. - (3) To obtain the relief described in the stipulated motion, either the motion must contain the signatures of all parties to the stipulation, or the parties to the stipulation must file their consent within two business days of the motion being filed.
+- (1) Whenever a motion is stipulated, it must (A) include the word "stipulated" in the title of the motion and (B) include a statement of consent in the body of the motion. - (2) Parties to a stipulated motion must (A) agree to the relief sought before the motion is filed and (B) affirmatively evidence their consent to the motion. - (3) To obtain the relief described in the stipulated motion, either the motion must contain the signatures of all parties to the stipulation, or the parties to the stipulation must file their consent within 2 business days two business days of the motion being filed.
 See Vt.
-LBR 9011-4(e) and (f). - (4) If all required consents are not filed by the expiration of this time period, the Clerk's Office will send a no action notice to the filing party and the stipulation will have no force and effect; the movant will be required to re-file the motion in compliance with this Rule.
+LBR 9011-4(e) and (f).